philschmid/amazon-sagemaker-flan-t5-xxl/README.md

 # amazon-sagemaker-flan-t5-xxl

-Example how to deploy FLAN-T5-XXL on Amazon SageMaker
+This repository contains instruction and code on how to run `FLAN-T5-XXL` for inference using Amazon SageMaker.

+Follow the [sagemaker notebook](sagemaker-notebook.ipynb) to get started.